linux-kdevops/kdevops-history/docs/kdevops-terraform.md

 terraform plan
 terraform apply
 ```
-### Terraform ssh config update - The add-host-ssh-config terraform module
+### Terraform SSH config update - The add-host-ssh-config Terraform module

-We provide support for updating your configured ssh configuration file
+We provide support for updating your configured SSH configuration file
 (typically `~/.ssh/config`) automatically for you, however each cloud provider
 requires support to be added in order for this to work.
 At the time of this
 writing we support this for all cloud providers we support.

-After `make bringup` you should have had your ssh configuration file updated
+After `make bringup` you should have had your SSH configuration file updated
 automatically with the provisioned hosts.
-The terraform module
+The Terraform module
-`add-host-ssh-config` is used to do the work of updating your ssh configuration,
+`add-host-ssh-config` is used to do the work of updating your SSH configuration,
-a module is used to share the code with provioning with vagrant.
+a module is used to share the code with provisioning with vagrant.

-The terraform module on the registry:
+The Terraform module on the registry:

   * https://registry.terraform.io/modules/mcgrof/add-host-ssh-config/kdevops/latest

-The terraform source code:
+The Terraform source code:

   * https://github.com/mcgrof/terraform-kdevops-add-host-ssh-config

-Because the same code is shared between the vagrant ansible role and the
+Because the same code is shared between the vagrant Ansible role and the
-terraform module, a git subtree is used to maintain the shared code.
+Terraform module, a git subtree is used to maintain the shared code.
 The
-terraform code downloads the module on its own, while the code for
+Terraform code downloads the module on its own, while the code for
-the vagrant ansible role has the code present on the kdevops tree as
+the Vagrant Ansible role has the code present on the kdevops tree as
 part of its local directories in under:

   * `playbooks/roles/update_ssh_config_vagrant/update_ssh_config/`